quoctran98/ParityProbability/README.md

 ```
 ## Other Things

 Yes.
-I know that by using aboslute number of variables instead of proportion of variables will heavily skew the results.
+I know that by using aboslute number of vowels instead of proportion of vowels will heavily skew the results.
 That's a design feature.